-Before stepping through the following instructions make sure that the SQL CM Collection Server, the Management Console and the Repository Databases are already installed.
+Before stepping through the following instructions, ensure that the SQL CM Collection Server, the Management Console, and the Repository Databases are already installed.

-- To install these components in a standalone server, please review step 10 in How to install SQL Compliance Manager. - To install these components in a clustered environment, please review the steps to Install SQL Compliance Manager Collection Service on Cluster nodes. - 1.
-From the installation folder of the SQL Compliance Manager Collection Service on the Collection and Repository database server, copy the SQLComplianceClusterSetup.exe file onto the nodes of the Availability Group, to install the Cluster Configuration Console on the nodes of the Availability Group you are going to be auditing. - 2.
-Beginning with the primary node of the Availability Group. run SQLcomplianceClusterSetup.exe to launch the installation wizard. - 3.
-Follow the steps in the Setup wizard to install and configure SQL Compliance Manager in a clustered environment. - 4.
-Once the installation is complete, go to the SQL Compliance Manager install path.
-Unless you have specified a different path, the one by default is C:\Program Files\IDERA\SQLCompliance. - 5.
-Once the setup wizard launches, click the Next button to proceed to the License Agreement. - 6.
-Read the license agreement, select the option to accept the terms of the license agreement, and click Next. - 7.
-Select the destination path in which you want to install the IDERA Cluster Configuration Console.
-Define the permissions for the software and click Next. - 8.
-Click Install to complete the installation.
+- Please review step 10 in How to install SQL Compliance Manager to install these components in a standalone server. - Please review the steps to Install SQL Compliance Manager Collection Service on Cluster nodes to install these components in a clustered environment. - 1.
+From the installation folder of the SQL Compliance Manager Collection Service on the Collection and Repository database server, copy the SQLComplianceClusterSetup.exe file onto the nodes of the Availability Group.
+To install the Cluster Configuration Console on the nodes of the Availability Group, you are going to be auditing.
+This is located by default at the following path: - C:\Program Files\Idera\SQLcompliance

+- 2. Beginning with the primary node of the Availability Group.
+Run the SQLcomplianceClusterSetup.exe to launch the installation wizard. - 3.
+Once the setup wizard launches, click the Next button to proceed to the License Agreement.

+4. Read the license agreement, select the option to accept the license agreement terms, and click Next.

+5. Select the destination path in which you want to install the IDERA Cluster Configuration Console.

+6. Click Install to begin the installation.

-9. The Cluster Configuration Console launches automatically after installation.
+7. The Cluster Configuration Console launches automatically after installation.

-- 10. Click Add Service to specify the listener.
-SQL Compliance Manager displays the Add SQL compliance Agent Service - General window. - 11.
-On the General dialog window, type the name of the clustered instance to be audited by SQL Compliance Manager and click Next.
-If you receive a message stating that the selected SQL Server instance is not clustered, click Yes.
-This is correct behavior when configuring a Listener scenario and confirms that the selected SQL Server instance is hosted on a Windows Failover Cluster. - 12.
-On the Collection Server dialog window, specify the name of the server where SQL Compliance Manager Collection Service is installed, and click Next. - 13.
-On the SQL compliance Agent Service Account dialog window, specify the login credentials for the Agent service account, and click Next.
-This account must have administrator privileges.
-IDERA recommends that you use the same account as used for the Collection Server. - 14.
-On the SQL compliance Agent Trace Directory dialog window, specify the path on which trace files will temporarily reside before being transferred to the SQL Compliance Collection Service and click Next.
-Note that the administrator account specified for the cluster agent service has read/write permissions for this trace directory folder. - 15.
-On the CLR Trigger Location dialog window, Specify the location where you want the SQL Compliance Manager Agent to store the corresponding CLR trigger assemblies, and click Next.
-Note that the administrator account specified for the cluster agent service has read/write permissions for this assembly folder.
+8. Click Add Service to register the Availability Group Listener.
+SQL Compliance Manager displays the Add SQL Compliance Agent Service - General window, where the name of the Availability Group Listener to audit will need to be entered into the SQL Server textbox.

+9. Once the name of the Availability Group Listener to audit has been entered, click Next.
+If you receive a message stating that the selected SQL Server instance is not clustered, click Yes to confirm.
+When configuring a Listener scenario, this is the correct behavior and ensures that the selected SQL Server instance is hosted on a Windows Failover Cluster.

+10. On the Collection Server dialog window, specify the server's name where the SQL Compliance Manager Collection Service is installed and click Next.

+11. On the SQLcompliance Agent Service Account dialog window, specify the login credentials for the Agent service account and click Next.
+This account must have local administrator privileges, and sysadmin permissions on the SQL Server nodes of the Availability Group set up for auditing.

+12. On the SQLcompliance Agent Trace Directory dialog window, specify the path where audit trace files will be created for the audit process and click Next.
+Note that the service account specified to run the Agent service must have read and write permissions on this trace directory folder.

+13. On the CLR Trigger Location dialog window, specify the location where you want the SQL Compliance Manager Agent to store the corresponding CLR trigger assemblies, and click Next.
+Note that the service account specified to run the Agent service must have read and write permissions on this trace directory folder.

-▲ Ensure the Agent Trace directory and the CLR Trigger location specified exist by creating the folder structure manually through Windows Explorer.
+Ensure the Agent Trace directory and the CLR Trigger location specified exist by creating the folder structure manually through Windows Explorer.